 Jesus answered him, “Do you see these great buildings?
 Not one stone shall be left upon another that shall not be thrown down.”

 Already one can discern some differences.
 Mark doesn’t just relate the gist of the conversation.
 He relates what is said.
 That is the action that is occurring.
 We also see the usage of the title Teacher.

 Look at the mention of the great stones.
 Though the temple wasn’t yet complete, the stones they were looking at were 10 to 12 feet long.
 It was Herod’s goal for the temple mount to be a massive 1600 by 900 feet edifice soaring to nine stories in height.
 The walls were to be up to 16 feet thick.
 All this still wouldn’t match the glory of Solomon’s temple, had it been finished.
 Its destiny was to be toppled.

 We come to Luke.

 Like Matthew, Luke relates the impetus of the conversation.
-He too, points out the stones.
+He too points out the stones.
 He also mentions the gifts.
 These are the decorative items donated by others to adorn the temple.
-Herod gave a golden vine which had bunches of grapes that were as tall as a human.
+Herod gave a golden vine that had bunches of grapes that were as tall as a human.

 All three accounts, though differing, are conveying the same basic information.
 The temple’s beauty would come to be ruined.

-This is also a perfect example on what not to see.
+This is also a perfect example of what not to see.
 The disciples were concerned with the outward beauty of the temple.
 Absent from the conversation is what went on inside it.
 The temple was certainly the focal point of life in Jerusalem at the time.
-It’s beauty was certainly something to admire.
+Its beauty was certainly something to admire.

 Considering the words here, perhaps there is an underlying message to keep a light touch on the things of this world, as they will fade away.
 Perhaps to keep what is inside of the temple kosher instead of fixating on the outward appearances.